wadmp/wadmp.github.io/src/gen3/explanations/device management/README.md

 ![Config Profile Compare](../images/management/desired-config.png)

-You can assign Configuration Profile here.
+- You can assign Configuration Profile here.
 When unassigned, you need to Read Router Configuration first (press the button) to see individual settings and their values on the device.
-You can set them as Desired (managed) which in fact creates a new Field if needed and overrides the Unique Setting Value.
-You can do that for Firmware and Apps, Setings, Scripts and Users, as seen on the tabs available.
-Changes are propagated to device after clicking on Apply Desired Configuration button.
+Only online devices can be read.

+- You can set the individual settings as Desired (managed).
+This action creates a new Field automatically, if needed.

+- You can do this for:

+  - Firmware and Apps,
+  - Settings,
+  - Scripts,
+  - Users,

+    as seen on the respective tabs.

+- Changes are propagated to the device after clicking on the "Apply Desired Configuration" button.

 ### Performing Batch Edit of Field Values